JUNIOR PITCH PROFESSIONAL JURY

 He graduated from the Moholy-Nagy University of Arts in Budapest and the Universitat der Kunste in Berlin.
 Aron Gauder is an internationally recognized filmmaker who has won numerous awards, including the Annecy International Animation Film Festival's Crystal Award for his feature film, The District!.
 He also directs documentaries and is an associate professor at the Budapest Metropolitan University.
 He is currently working on the animated film Four Souls of Coyote which is based on the Native American creation story and will be coming to cinemas in 2023.

 JUNIOR PITCH CHILDREN’S JURY

-II.
+III.
 Hungarian Children’s and Youth Film Pitch Forum – Professional Jury

 National Film Institute Hungary - Head of Script Development Department